NageswaraRao4981/A-Student-Phonebook/README.rst

 Details
 -----------------------
 James is a full time student at CUNY SPS.
 Is 29 years old and pursuing his bachelor degree with information systems.
+He's ready to enter the workforce.

 Goals
 -----------------------
-To learn how use his smartphone  so when graduates James can start looking for a job immediately.
+To learn how use his smartphone  so when it's time to graduate James can start looking for a job immediately.

 Problem Scenario: How to Program Contacts into a Smartphone.